wwliao/bkheatmap/README.rst

 Usage
 -----

-Use in Python script as a module
+Use as a module in the Python script

 .. code-block:: python